hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 ## Test Plan

 The behavior of this proposal is fundamental to the operation of TSS.
-It is sufficient that the TSS capability comes live with existing TSS tests once this proposal is deliverable.
+It is sufficient that the TSS capability comes live with existing TSS integration tests once this proposal is deliverable.

 ---